shivo/versioner/README.md

 ## Usage

-Version numbers follow the format *Major.Minor.Patch*.
-A major goal of this project is to follow [Semantic Versioning](http://semver.org) conventions: if a minor number is incremented, reset the patch to 0; if the major number is incremented, reset both minor and patch to 0.
+Version numbers follow the format **Major.Minor.Patch**.
+A major goal of this project is to follow [Semantic Versioning](http://semver.org) conventions: if minor is incremented, reset the patch to 0; if major is incremented, reset both minor and patch to 0.

 Force a new version number like this: